meryemkolbasar/PhishGuard/README.md

 **PhishGuard** is a Python-based phishing website detection software developed for CDE Bank.
 This software aims to enhance online security by identifying and alerting users about potential phishing threats in real-time.

+> **Note:** This code was developed by Meryem Kolbasar for the 4.49 Software Engineering assignment.

 ## Table of Contents

 - [Project Overview](#project-overview)